Skip to main content

 Emily Franchett is a doctoral student in the Psychology and Social Intervention program at NYU Steinhardt.
 She is interested in designing and evaluating interventions, including multigenerational approaches, to promote early childhood development and reduce inequities in human development across the life course.
 Prior to joining NYU, Emily worked in community-based health, education, and youth development programming with Peace Corps Albania and supported evaluations of early childhood and youth development programs in Rwanda and Pakistan.
 She received her BA in Political Science from the University of Michigan and SM in Global Health and Population Studies from the Harvard T. H. Chan School of Public Health.

-Silvana Freire is a first-year doctoral student at NYU's Steinhardt School of Culture, Education, and Human Development.
+Silvana Freire is a fourth-year doctoral student in the Psychology and Social Intervention program at NYU Steinhardt.
 She received a four-year IES-PIRT fellowship in 2022.
-Silvana is interested in studying early childhood development and family engagement with a special focus on promoting quality interactions among Latinx and immigrant communities.
-Before joining the Psychology and Social Intervention (PSI) program, Silvana worked as an early childhood and education consultant at the Inter-American Development Bank in Washington D.C. and as a research analyst at the University of Chicago Consortium on School Research.
+Silvana is interested in studying early childhood development and family engagement with a special focus on promoting quality interactions and supporting well-being among Latinx and immigrant communities.
+Before joining the Psychology and Social Intervention (PSI) program, Silvana worked as an early childhood and education consultant at the Inter-American Development Bank in Washington, D.C., and as a research analyst at the University of Chicago Consortium on School Research.
 She holds a B.A. in psychology from the Pontificia Universidad Catolica del Peru and an M.A. in international education policy analysis from Stanford University’s Graduate School of Education.

 Lissete Gimenez is a doctoral student in the Developmental Psychology program.
 She received a B.A. and M.A. in Forensic Psychology from John Jay College.
 Her previous research examined language access in bilinguals utilizing ERP.
 Her current research interests include identifying how individual and societal factors affect the cognitive and linguistic functioning of bilinguals.